 Dust and Refresh the Mattress Regularly

 Deodorizing your mattress can make all the difference in how fresh it feels, and you don’t have to wait for a scheduled deep clean to do it.
-If you feel like your mattress is gaining an offensive odour, vacuum it, sprinkle baking soda, and vacuum again.
+If your mattress is gaining an offensive odour, vacuum it, sprinkle baking soda, and vacuum again.
 It’s such a simple procedure with a huge impact!

 Wear Both Sides Equally